 - A company has reported CO2 process emissions.
 If the plant-level emission matches the fuel consumption, no adjustment is required.
 If the reported emission has not been split up into combustion and process emissions, this can be done as part of the checking phase.
 However, these adjustments will never result in a change of the total CO2 emission reported. - A company has reported a fuel type other than natural gas.
 The emission factor of the natural gas used will always be close to the standard emission factor.
-However, for biomass the emission factor can vary considerably based on its composition.
-In that case the non-compliant emission factor is often accepted (depending on the fuel type, and provided it differs by no more than a factor of 3) and the reported CO2 emission is not amended. - The company reported a CO2 emission but no fuel consumption.
-In that case the company's reported energy consumption will be taken from the energy section of the AER and added to the CO2 emission.
+However, for some other fuels (biomass, waste, residual gases, etc), the emission factor can vary considerably based on its composition.
+In that case the noncompliant emission factor is often accepted (depending on the fuel type and provided it differs by no more than a factor of 3) and the reported CO2 emission is not amended. - The company reported a CO2 emission but no fuel consumption.
+In that case the company's reported energy consumption will be taken from the energy section of the AER.
 If a company has reported a fuel consumption that is clearly erroneous (e.g. differs by a factor of 1000), the energy consumption from the energy section of the AER will be used.
-However, these adjustments will not result in a change of the total CO2 volume reported. - The company reported its fuel consumption but no CO2 emissions.
-In that case the CO2 emission will be calculated using the standard emission factors (Zijlema, 2016).
-This leads to a change in the CO2 emission included in the PRTR compared to the value reported by this company. - The company did not report all CO2 emissions.
+However, these adjustments will not result in a change of the total CO2 volume reported. - The company reported its fuel consumption but no CO_2 emissions.
+In that case the CO_2 emission will be calculated using the standard emission factors (Zijlema, 2016).
+This leads to a change in the CO_2 emission included in the PRTR compared to the value reported by this company. - The company did not report all CO2 emissions.
 In rare cases a company may report the same CO2 emissions that are used in ETS (Emissions trading scheme).
 However, this value often does not include the total emission of all plants and fuel types that are required for inclusion in the PRTR (e.g. no CO2 emissions from biomass).
 This leads to a change in the CO2 emission included in the PRTR compared to the value reported by this company. - The emissions are incorrect, e.g. by a factor of 1000.
-In that case the emission is corrected before inclusion in the PRTR. - In rare cases it is impossible to account for or correct improbable figures.
-In this case the respective companies and corresponding emissions are not included in the PRTR.
+In that case the emission is corrected by using the standard emission factors (Zijlema, 2016), before inclusion in the PRTR. - In rare cases it is impossible to account for or correct improbable figures.
+In such cases the respective companies and corresponding emissions are not included in the PRTR.